jequeen/Portfolio-Site-Project/README.md

 Students are given a mock-up example site and a project rubric.
 This repo contains my submission of the project.

 The site is hosted [here](https://jequeen.github.io).
 Alternatively, you can simply clone this repo and open the ‘index.html’ file in your browser.

+All images used in this project are public domain images.
+The logo was created using a free logo creator.